www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_departments.md

 external_parent_id** | no | string | The external id of the parent departments.
 This may be used instead of parent_id.
 Only one of this or parent_id may be populated.
 If both are included, it will raise an error. external_id** | no | string | The external_id for the office.

-\* - The tiered department feature is available only for customers with the Pro or Enterprise Greenhouse Recruiting package.
+\* - The tiered department feature is available only for customers with the Advanced or Expert Greenhouse Recruiting package.
 Use of this field will return an error for other Greenhouse Recruiting customers.

-\** - The external_id feature is available only for customers with the Enterprise Greenhouse Recruiting package.
+\** - The external_id feature is available only for customers with the Expert Greenhouse Recruiting package.
 Use of this field will return an error for other Greenhouse Recruiting customers.